 Setting and reaching your fitness goals

-Activity trackers and pedometers provide immediate feedback about your activity level.
-Thus, they can serve as a strong motivator to keep you moving.
+Activity trackers provide immediate feedback about your activity level.
+So, they can serve as a strong motivator to keep you moving.
 And they can help you track your progress over time.

-Use these tips to integrate these tools into your activity routine:
+Use these tips to integrate an activity tracker into your daily routine:

 - Establish a baseline.
-When you first get your tracker, wear it throughout the day for three straight days as you go about your routine activities at home or work.
-Add up the total number of steps for each of the three days and then divide that total by three.
-This gives you a baseline number of steps, or average, that can serve as a launching point for the step goals you set.
+When you first get your tracker, wear it throughout the day for about a week.
+Go about your routine activities at home or work.
+At the end of the week, add up the total number of steps for each day and divide that total by 7.
+This gives you an average number of steps to use as a baseline for setting your step goals.

 - Set short-term step goals.
 Once you know how many steps you generally take on an average day, you can set some short-term activity goals.
-For instance, say you normally take about 2,000 steps a day while going about your normal routine.
-Set a short-term goal of adding on another 500 to 1,000 steps a day for a week by incorporating a planned walking program into your schedule.
-You can either do it all at once or break your walking into 10-minute chunks of time to accommodate your schedule.
+If you take 2,000 steps a day set a short-term goal of adding 1,000 steps a day for two weeks.
+You can add the steps all at once.
+Or break your walking into short chunks of time.
 When you meet a short-term goal, add a new one.

 - Set long-term step goals.
 Think about your overall fitness and activity goals.
 Your short-term goals are the building blocks to these long-term goals.
 A long-term goal may be walking 10,000 steps a day, or about 5 miles (8 kilometers), several times a week as part of your new daily routine.
+Some studies suggest that walking 7,000 steps a day may be enough to prolong your life.
+Or your goal might be to walk briskly for 30 minutes, five days a week.
 You may also want to set a goal of walking faster as your fitness level improves.

-If you have any health issues, have been inactive or are very overweight, be sure to talk to your doctor before starting a new fitness program.
-Your doctor can help you set realistic goals based on your fitness level and any health issues you may have.
+If you have any health issues, have been inactive or are very overweight, be sure to talk to your health care provider before starting a new fitness program.
+Your provider can help you set realistic goals based on your fitness level and any health issues you may have.

 Whatever your fitness goals, take them one step at a time.
 And enjoy the feeling of knowing that you're on the path to better health and fitness.